arangodb/docs-hugo/site/content/3.10/arangograph/oasisctl/disable/_index.md

 ---
-layout: default
-description: Description of the oasisctl disable command
 title: Oasisctl Disable
 menuTitle: Disable
-weight: 5
+weight: 50
+description: >-
+  Description of the oasisctl disable command
+archetype: chapter
 ---
+Disable some settings related to deployment

 ## Synopsis

 Disable some settings related to deployment

 ```